sh0aibsha1kh/random-marketplace-api/README.md

 ## Testing

-In a separate terminal, while the server is currently running on http://localhost:4000/, run the following command:
+In a separate terminal, while the server is currently running on http://localhost:4000/, enter the following command:
 ```
 npm test
 ```